Foote: It's time for Cajuns to perform at their best during stretch drive

 “You’ve worked hard, you’ve invested in it, it’s yours.
 Make sure you’re doing everything you can do to be accountable.”

-Addressing such issues after a win is the way to go, but that approach is all about making sure they’re no longer obstacles in November and December.
+Addressing such issues after a win is the way to go, but that approach is about making sure they are solved by November and December.

 “Our guys are motivated,” Napier said.
-“I think we’re still trying to play a complete game too.
-We got pretty close there against Texas State, but still a few chinks in the armor.
+“I think we’re still trying to play a complete game, too.
+We got pretty close there against Texas State.
 Still trying to iron out the wrinkles a little bit.”

 So perhaps it’s actually the best time of the season to be playing the surging Trojans.